Siniša Mihajlović: Early career

-Mihajlović started playing organized football with NK Borovo, a lower-rank club from his hometown.
+Mihajlović started playing organized football with his hometown team NK Borovo.
 He quickly marked himself out as a talented youngster, making the SR Croatia select squad for the Yugoslav inter-republic youth football tournaments.

 In 1986, he was attached to NK Borovo's first team.
-Playing in the SR Croatia republic/provincial league (third tier competition on the Yugoslav club football pyramid), his first team debut took place on 25 May 1986 against Šparta in Beli Manastir.
+Playing in the SR Croatia provincial league (third tier competition on the Yugoslav club football pyramid), his first team debut took place on 25 May 1986 against Šparta in Beli Manastir.
 The match ended 1–1 with Mihajlović scoring a goal.
 The 17-year-old also got his first taste of professionalism with his first monthly salary being CHF500.

 In late 1986, Red Star Belgrade representatives led by scout Kule Aćimović came to watch the seventeen-year-old in a friendly Borovo played against FK Rad, but decided not to sign him.

-Then in late spring 1987, amid NK Rijeka and Dinamo Vinkovci already courting young Mihajlović, Dinamo Zagreb—led by club president Ivo Vrhovec and head coach Ćiro Blažević—entered the fray after being made aware of the talented youngster with a thunderous long-distance striking ability by their own youth players Zvonimir Boban and Robert Prosinečki who had been playing with Mihajlović on the SR Croatia select youth team at inter-republic/provincial youth tournaments.
-The club's assistant and youth coach Josip Kuže recommended the kid to his boss Blažević.
-After seeing Mihajlović in a training session, Blažević agreed about the eighteen-year-old's potential, taking him with the rest of the first team to Sassari for an impromptu getaway between two league matches towards the end of the season, even giving the teenager a substitute appearance in Dinamo shirt in a friendly versus local club Torres Sassari.
+Then in late spring 1987, with NK Rijeka and Dinamo Vinkovci both seeking to sign Mihajlović, Dinamo Zagreb—led by club president Ivo Vrhovec and head coach Ćiro Blažević—also expressed an interest; their youth players Zvonimir Boban and Robert Prosinečki had been playing with Mihajlović on the SR Croatia select youth team at inter-republic and provincial youth tournaments and recommended him to the team.
+After seeing Mihajlović in a training session, Blažević took him with the rest of the first team to Sassari for an impromptu getaway between two league matches towards the end of the season, and gave him a substitute appearance in Dinamo shirt in a friendly against local club Torres Sassari.